Everyone talks about building traffic.

-As a long-form content creator, I am not bothered by it in the least.
+As a long-form content creator, we are not bothered by it in the least.

 Instead of distracting the user from the valuable content, it is inviting the user to go deeper.

-Let me show you another example, this time using a mixture of two content types—video and text.
+Let us show you another example, this time using a mixture of two content types—video and text.

 Squarespace’s blog features this account of John Malkovich: